steelburn/AmuseAI/README.md

 ---

 ### AMD GPU Support
-AMD GPU's are currently not supported
+AMD GPU's are currently not supported<br />
 For `AMD` devices I recommend `ComfyUI` or `AMD Lemonade Server`, these will have full support for AMD.

 ComfyUI: